FRONTLINE Announces Un(re)solved, an Unprecedented Multiplatform Investigation of Civil Rights Era Cold Case Murders

 FRONTLINE, the acclaimed PBS investigative series based at public media producer GBH, today announced Un(re)solved, a major initiative telling a story of lives cut short and examining a federal effort to investigate more than 150 cold case murders that date back to the civil rights era.

-Drawing on more than two years of reporting, thousands of documents, and dozens of first-hand interviews with family members, current and former FBI agents and Justice Department officials, and journalists, the multi-platform Un(re)solved project investigates the federal government’s effort to grapple with America’s legacy of racist killings, mainly against African Americans, through the Emmett Till Unsolved Civil Rights Crime Act — and will make available for the first time a comprehensive interactive database of information about all 151 people on the Till list.
+Drawing on more than two years of reporting, thousands of documents, and dozens of first-hand interviews with family members — as well as current and former Justice Department and FBI officials, state and local law enforcement, lawmakers, civil-rights leaders and investigative journalists — the multi-platform Un(re)solved project investigates the federal government’s effort to grapple with America’s legacy of racist killings, mainly against African Americans, through the Emmett Till Unsolved Civil Rights Crime Act, and will make available for the first time a comprehensive interactive database of information about the more than 150 people on the Till Act list.

 Publishing in phases beginning in June of 2021, Un(re)solved tells the stories of those on the Till Act list — voting rights advocates, veterans, Louisville’s first female prosecutor, business owners, mothers, fathers and children — who they left behind, and the families still seeking justice today.